Timing

 A: Pilot applicants should make a reasonable effort to estimate the costs associated with their Pilot project.
 The FCC expects to use this information to get a sense of the different sizes and types of projects that are being proposed, in order to ensure a diverse pool of participants.
 Where available, applicants can use published pricing or reports, past estimates or incurred costs, or other sources of information.

 Once applicants have submitted their cost estimates on the FCC Form 484, they will not be able to modify them.
-As discussed in FAQ 2.6, however, Pilot Program participants will have an opportunity to adjust their projected costs after completing the competitive bidding process and making final decisions about the services and equipment to be purchased.
+As discussed in FAQ 2.6, however, Pilot Program participants will have an opportunity to adjust their projected costs after completing the competitive bidding process and making final decisions about the services and equipment to be purchased on the FCC Form 471.

-2.6 Q: Will a Pilot participant's commitment be limited to the cost estimate provided in its FCC Form 484?
-If selected for the Pilot Program, can a participant apply for funding greater than their estimated cost, provided it doesn't exceed their maximum budget?
+*2.6 Q: Is a Pilot participant’s commitment limited to the cost estimate provided in its FCC Form 484 Part 1?
+If selected for the Pilot Program, can a participant apply for funding greater than their estimated cost, provided it doesn’t exceed their maximum budget?

-A: A Pilot participant will not be limited to the cost estimate provided in Part 1 of its FCC Form 484.
-A Pilot participant can apply, and receive funding, for eligible services and equipment up to its maximum budget.
+A: A Pilot participant is not limited to the cost estimate provided in Part 1 of its FCC Form 484.
+A Pilot participant can apply, and receive funding, for eligible services and equipment up to its maximum pre-discount, three-year budget.

-2.7 Q: Can I apply for the Pilot Program even if I've already received (or intend to apply for) state funding for cybersecurity services and equipment?
+*2.7 Q: Can I participate in the Pilot Program even if I’ve already received (or intend to apply for) state funding for cybersecurity services and equipment?

-A: Yes, but you may not use Pilot funding to cover the same costs that are funded through another source (i.e., no "double dipping" or duplicative funding).
-Consistent with our E-Rate rules, you may use another source to cover the non-discounted share of your Pilot-funded project or to supplement Pilot funds in order to fully cover the cost of the solution you intend to implement.
+A: Yes, but you may not use Pilot funding to cover the same costs that are funded through another source (i.e., no “double dipping” or duplicative funding).
+Consistent with the E-Rate rules, you may use another eligible source to cover the non-discounted share of costs for your Pilot-funded project or to supplement Pilot funds in order to fully cover the cost of the solution you intend to implement.

 *2.8 Q: Is there any chance that entities that have uncommitted Category Two funds can have those redirected to services eligible under the Cybersecurity Pilot?

-2.9 Q: Will funding available through the Pilot Program be considered Category One or Category Two?
+*2.9 Q: Is funding available through the Pilot Program considered Category One or Category Two?

-2.10 Q: How will my total budget for the Pilot Program be determined?
+*2.10 Q: How is my total budget for the Pilot Program determined?

-A: A participant's reimbursable spending on eligible services and equipment is subject to an overall three-year budget cap.
-The cap is based on a participant's type (school, library or consortium) and size (student count and/or number of libraries and sites).
+A: A participant’s reimbursable spending on eligible services and equipment is subject to an overall pre-discount, three-year budget cap.
+The cap is based on a participant’s type (school, library, or consortium) and size (student count and/or number of libraries and sites).
 See 47 CFR § 54.2001(b).
-To assist participants in determining their three-year budget cap for the Pilot Program, the Bureau has prepared a set of illustrative examples of budget calculations.
+To assist participants in determining their pre-discount, three-year budget cap for the Pilot Program, the Bureau has prepared a set of illustrative examples of budget calculations.
+See FAQ 2.0.

 Eligibility